|

 The trip takes from an hour to an hour and a half by ferry and about 35 minutes on the Flying Dolphin hydrofoil.

-Ferries also go to Souvlava in the north of the island, a quaint village often overlooked by island visitors.
+Ferries also go to Souvlava in the north of the island, a quaint village often overlooked by Aegina holiday visitors.

-Agia Marina is the most popular tourist destination on the island and has an extensive nightlife plus numerous cosmopolitan shops dotted among cafes and restaurants.
+Agia Marina is the most popular tourist destination on Aegina island and has extensive nightlife plus numerous cosmopolitan shops dotted among cafes and restaurants.

-If you do visit Agia Marina, be sure to visit the spectacular and well-preserved Temple of Aphaia built in 480BC atop a 200 metre wooded hill overlooking the town and the bay.
+If you do visit Agia Marina during your Aegina holiday travel, be sure to visit the spectacular and well-preserved Temple of Aphaia built in 480BC atop a 200 metre wooded hill overlooking the town and the bay.
 The Temple of Aphaia resembles the Parthenon but is older.

 Excavated pottery, sculptures and other ancient bric-a-brac can be seen in the Archaeological Museum of Aegina.